mandiant/capa/doc/installation.md

 ## Method 1: Standalone installation
 If you simply want to use capa, use the standalone binaries we host on GitHub: https://github.com/fireeye/capa/releases.
 These binary executable files contain all the source code, Python interpreter, and associated resources needed to make capa run.
 This means you can run it without any installation!
 Just invoke the file using your terminal shell to see the help documentation.

-We used PyInstaller to create these packages.
+We use PyInstaller to create these packages.

+The capa [README](../README.md#download) also links to nightly builds of standalone binaries from the latest development branch.

 ## Method 2: Using capa as a Python library
 To install capa as a Python library, you'll need to install a few dependencies, and then use `pip` to fetch the capa module.